 Some will likely transfer in from your AAS.
 You will complete the rest through IU.

 BAS Track Courses

-As a BAS student, you must choose from one of two tracks: healthcare management and individualized.
+As a BAS student, you must choose from one of three tracks: healthcare management, sustainability studies, and individualized.

 You take courses related to the track you choose.
 These include a capstone course that helps you integrate what you have learned.